The Effect of Non-Smooth Payoffs on the Penalty Approximation of American Options: General Upper and Lower Value Bounds

 \section{General Upper and Lower Value Bounds}

-In the previous section, we computed the penalisation error to leading order in the penalty parameter, and noted a distinct difference in the convergence order for the put, $O(\epsilon)$, and butterfly payoffs, $O(\epsilon^{1/2})$.
+In the previous section, we computed the penalisation error to leading order in the penalty parameter, and noted a distinct difference in the error for the put, which $O(\epsilon)$, and a butterfly payoff, which is $O(\epsilon^{1/2})$.
 We now show that a distinction into categories of piecewise smooth payoffs with convex and non-convex kinks allows us to derive general upper and lower bounds on the value function.
-We work with jump-diffusion models.
+Under the location of a `convex kink' of a continuous, piecewise smooth function $\Psi$ we understand a point $\bar{S}$ where $\Psi'(\bar{S}-) \equiv \lim_{S\uparrow \bar{S}} \Psi'(S) < \lim_{S\downarrow \bar{S}} \Psi'(S) \equiv\Psi'(\bar{S}+)$, and similarly for concave kinks.
+We work under jump-diffusion models.